sitiny/mr-to-pct/README.md

 ### Instructions

+The software works best for input T1-weighted MR images with the following specifications:
+1) maximum matrix size: 256 x 256 x 256
+2) voxel size: 1mm isotropic
+3) bias-corrected (e.g. using N4BiasFieldCorrection in ANTs or similar: see https://github.com/ANTsX/ANTs)
+4) noise outside the head masked out

 Clone or download python notebook and trained weights.
 In cell #6, change the path to your input MR and output pCT images, and the trained weights:
 ```
 # set input and output data